Biscuits and gravy casserole is the ultimate comfort food!

 Follow these easy tips for the very best casserole:

-• Par-bake the biscuits.
-Cut the biscuits into pieces.
-Par-bake half of them in the casserole dish for 12 minutes.
-Then add the other ingredients.
-This prevents the bottom layer of biscuits from getting soggy.
+- Par-bake the biscuits.
+Cut the biscuits into pieces then par-bake half of them in the casserole dish for 12 minutes on their own.
+This will keep the middle layer from getting soggy.
+Layer as instructed, with the unbaked biscuits on top.
+They’ll bake perfectly in the oven.

 How to Store